sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ## 4. Adoption
 Scala isn't just a language that's good on paper.
 It's got credibility among top-tier companies all around the world.
 Multinational tech companies like Twitter, LinkedIn, and Netflix have all integrated Scala into their tech stacks, and for good reasons.

+Below is a list of just some companies that currently use Scala in some part of their process:

+- **Twitter**: They use Scala to handle their immense scale.
+It is used in their core API services due to its functional nature and powerful concurrency libraries.
+- **LinkedIn**: LinkedIn uses Scala for high-performance applications.
+The Play Framework, which is written in Scala, is used heavily for building web services.
+- **Netflix**: Netflix uses Scala in their recommendation and personalization algorithms, given Scala's powerful data processing libraries and capabilities.
+- **Airbnb**: Airbnb uses Scala for data analysis and processing.
+Its Apache Spark integration, also written in Scala, is particularly valuable for processing large datasets.
+- **Guardian**: The Guardian newspaper uses Scala for their content management system, allowing them to efficiently manage and distribute a vast amount of content.
+- **SoundCloud**: SoundCloud uses Scala for processing its enormous amount of data and to handle its back-end services.
+- **Sony**: Sony uses Scala in their Playstation Network backend services for its robustness and reliability.
+- **Foursquare**: Foursquare uses Scala to handle its location-based services and data.
+- **Zalando**: The European fashion platform uses Scala for many of their backend services and for data processing.
+- **UBS**: The global bank uses Scala for creating high-performance systems in their financial services.
+- **Apache Spark Project**: The Apache Spark project uses Scala for its powerful data processing and distributed computing capabilities.
+- **Coursera**: The online learning platform uses Scala for backend services, providing scalability and efficiency in serving millions of learners.

 ## 5. Functional programming
 Finally, Scala shines when it comes to functional programming.
 With its sophisticated blend of functional and OOP paradigms, Scala provides an excellent platform to delve into functional programming.
 It allows us to take a gentle step into the functional domain, letting us embrace it to the extent we're comfortable with, without forcing us into a complete paradigm shift overnight.